 Dr. LaPrade is proud to be among the best medical professionals in the industry.
-Our hospital and surgery center at the Vail Valley Medical Center offer the most advanced and state-of-the-art computer systems, medical equipment and surgical instruments in the orthopaedic (orthopedic) industry today.
+Our hospital and surgery center at the Vail Health offer the most advanced and state-of-the-art computer systems, medical equipment and surgical instruments in the orthopaedic (orthopedic) industry today.

-Vail Valley Medical Center is ranked among the best hospitals and surgery centers in the nation.
+Vail Health is ranked among the best hospitals and surgery centers in the nation.
 Handling trauma, emergency and all facets of surgery, our center is fully equipped to handle each and every surgery regardless of the situation.
 Each and every patient is always cared for by board certified anesthesia doctors who specialize in regional anesthesia to minimize postoperative pain.

 We offer our patients a comfortable, relaxed and organized setting so that your orthopaedic (orthopedic) knee procedure can take place on time and without worry.